apache/nuttx/configs/sama5d4-ek/README.txt

     6. This configuration has support for NSH built-in applications enabled.

-    7. This configuration has support for the FAT and ROMFS file systems built in.
+    7. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.

        The FAT file system includes long file name support.
 Please be aware that Microsoft claims patents against the long file name support (see